doNNino/shoe-store-app/README.md

 # shoe-store-app

 Shoe store app developed for a practice and as a test in a job interview process
+Backend repository for this app: https://github.com/doNNino/shoe-store-app-backend.
+In order for this app to work on your local machine you need to be provided with .env file(for that please contact me on email).

 # Getting Started with Create React App